Kayiira-Edward/Nkozi-Mart/README.md

-🛍️ ShopLink — WhatsApp-Powered Local Commerce
+🛍️ NkoziMart — WhatsApp-Powered Local Commerce
-ShopLink is a streamlined, efficient marketplace designed to connect local buyers and sellers directly through WhatsApp.
+NkoziMart is a streamlined, efficient marketplace designed to connect local buyers and sellers directly through WhatsApp.
 It bypasses the need for traditional e-commerce accounts or integrated payment gateways, making transactions simple, fast, and personal.

 ✨ Key Features
 🛒 Seamless Shopping Experience: Buyers can easily browse products, add them to a virtual cart, and place orders with a few taps.